MikolajKocikowski/Quarto/README.md

   A CSS approach using `column-count`, simple and clean but stacks images top-to-bottom, column by column.

 - `round-robin-photo-masonry-js.qmd`
-  Uses GPT-aided JavaScript that assigns images in round-robin order across columns, giving me ontrol over which image appears in each visual row.
+  Uses GPT-aided JavaScript that assigns images in round-robin order across columns, giving me ontrol over which image appears in the first row etc.

 ### Optional: Hover Zoom Effect

-You can add a smooth zoom on hover to all images in your gallery by extending the CSS:
+You can add a smooth zoom on hover to all images in your gallery by extending the CSS like below.
+Increasing the number for scale() too high can quickly make the effect annoying:

 ```
 .masonry img {